PankoAliaksandr/Project-WQU-C-_Employee/README.md

 # Project-WQU-C-_Employee
-Just a simple OOP C# project
+Just a simple OOP C# project with all OOP paradigms